perrystephenson/midas/Documentation/UnderstandingTextMining.md

 * Several paragraphs of text
 * Text is highly edited and reviewed, and likely to be fairly consistent

+### Attribution

+Most of the material in this document is adapted from notes that I took whilst studying the [Coursera Text Mining](https://www.coursera.org/learn/text-mining) course from the University of Illinois at Urbana-Champaign.

 ## Related Things

 Two things often mentioned in the same breath as text mining are **Natural Language Processing** and **text retrieval**.
 It is worth considering the relationship between these things and **text mining**, and how they might be useful in the context of the iLab project.